kharikri/CarND-MPC-Project/README.md

 ## Introduction

 This is the fifth project in the second term of the Self Driving Car Nanodegree course offered by Udacity.
 In this project, I implemented an MPC controller to maneuver a vehicle around a simulated track.
 [Model predictive controllers](https://en.wikipedia.org/wiki/Model_predictive_control) (MPC) rely on dynamic models of the process.
 The main advantage of MPC is the fact that it allows the current timeslot to be optimized, while keeping future timeslots in account.
-MPC has the ability to anticipate future events and can take control actions accordingly.
+MPC can anticipate future events and can take control actions accordingly.

 ## The Model